Special Needs MinistryLoving people with special needs

 Children who are able to participate in the Discovery Village programs with assistance will be paired with a buddy.
 This is a deliberate process, with a special commitment on the part of the family as well as the Buddy.

-We have designed the Special Needs rooms to create a positive experience for your child.
-Our Sensory Room at the Cascade Campus is equipped with a cuddle swing, scooter ramp, couch, body socks, therapy balls, and a multi-sensory bulletin board.
+We have designed the Special Needs rooms to create a positive experience for your child including sensory activities.
 All Special Needs environments have a rice box, mini trampoline, puzzles, games, toys, and a couch.
-A TV/DVD is used for praise and worship, and a U shaped table for story time and crafts.
+A TV/DVD is used for worship, and we do age-approriate story time and crafts.

 Our goal is to make the rooms a place where the kids want to be.
-This makes it fun for the kids, and easier for the parents to attend church.
+This makes it fun for the kids, and easier for the parents to attend church while growing in Jesus at their level.

 Eventsmore ways to connect